blindFS/blog-raw/_posts/2013-08-02-replace-deprecated-vim-plugins-with-modern-alternatives.md

     'VimShell','unite','neosnippet' are from a single great vimer [Shougo](http://vinarian.blogspot.com/).
     That maybe why I choose 'neosnippet' over 'snipmate'.

+* \:Unite locate
+    This function comes from a extension,it uses the shell command 'locate' to fast find any file in the file system.

 Currently,I have not totally replace 'CtrlP' with 'unite' yet.Because I am used to search file/tag/function with 'CtrlP'.
-But I believe,someday in the future when I get used to the unite way,I'll remove the 'CtrlP' as well.
+But I believe,someday in the future when I get used to the unite way,I'll remove 'CtrlP' as well.

 **CtrlP/unite config**